Nicki Minaj Showdown? Ex Safaree Samuels Threatens To Fight Meek Mill Amid Feud

 Though Samuels did not mention Minaj by name in his tweet, Safaree then added in his tweet that seemingly alluded to Nicki once again being single, “Thank God for a blessed day tho.”

-But while Samuels is allegedly ready to start dating Nicki once again following her breakup with Meek, his apparent plea to fight with Mill and reunite with Minaj come just months after the “Pound The Alarm” singer urged the rapper to leave her alone after Safaree served Nicki, claiming that he had “been physically & emotionally abused” by Minaj, according to Billboard.
+But while Samuels is allegedly ready to start dating Nicki once again following her breakup with Meek, his apparent plea to fight with Mill and reunite with Minaj came just months after the “Pound The Alarm” singer urged the rapper to leave her alone after Safaree served Nicki, claiming that he had “been physically & emotionally abused” by Minaj, according to Billboard.

 Nicki then hit back at Safaree on Twitter in May 2016, slamming her ex-boyfriend as a “poor excuse for a man” on the 140-character site.